SilverAsh215/qg_train/README.md

-# qg_train
+# someGit
-This is the qg training repository
+This is my someGit repository.
+It will record some of my git program by me.
+It will be one of my best memory.
+I wish.